-Tiarella cordifolia [tee-ah-REL-lah, kor-di-FOH-lee-uh], commonly known as the foam flower plant, are rhizomatous herbaceous perennials with dense, clumpy foliage and frothy spikes of pristine white flowers.
+Tiarella cordifolia (tee-ah-REL-lah kor-di-FOH-lee-uh) is a rhizomatous herbaceous perennial wildflower with dense clumpy foliage and billowing spikes of bright white flowers.

 Tiarella Cordifolia Care

 Grow and How To Keep Foamflower Healthy and Happy?